kelvinst/psf-import/README.md

-# yaps-import
+# psf-import

-## The Name

-Yet Another Project Set Import - the eclipse psf import improved.

-## What?

-As you can see in the explanation of the name, yes, its another psf importer plugin for Eclipse.
+This project is a plugin with another way to import project set files.

-## Why?
+### Why?

 Cause I wanted to!
-No, no. The idea is make the import of team project set files more advanced, keeping it easy to configure.
+No, no. Cause that old one from Eclipse don't make me happy enough.
+The idea is make the import of team project set files more advanced, keeping it easy to configure.

-## How?
+### How?

 That is just an Eclipse plugin, no secrets ;D

-## Contributors?
+### Contributors?

-Only me (@kelvinst) for now, feel welcome to be another one!
+Only me, Kelvin Stinghen, for now, feel welcome to be another one!